OIST-EQuIP/PyAMLController/README.md

 This is a Python driver and widget for the Arun Microelectronics LTD- Model NGC3 pressure gauge controller.

-This code has only ben tested on Windows 10, Python3 using an ion gauge but all other gauges should function.
+This code has only ben tested on Windows 10, Python3 using an ion gauge all other gauges should function but have not been tested.
+If you test it on other operating systems, please let me know if it worked or not.
+The widget may not be very well written, improvements/suggestions are welcome.

 # Requirements

 ## Driver only

 Pandas
 PyVisa
 PyVisa-py
 Pandas

 ## Widget

 Matplotlib
 Seaborn
 PyQt5

 # Usage